 Maze!
 OMW He is so sexy, so sensitive, so well rounded.
 His will reminds me of an alpha male, but he is better because he leaves the demanding and ordering at the door.
 He is the good man we all dream of.
 Not a knight in shining armer, but a man that respects and appreciates you enough not to steamroll and intimidate when his words will work.
 Is her perfect?
 No. Does he have issues?
 Yes, and you create, convey, and address them well.

 To be honest with you my favorite character in the whole book is Dante.
 Dayum!
 I want some of that.
 Such a great supporting character; he has a purpose, presence, and background story that I understood and really got into.
 I was a little bit rooting for (team) Dante as a potential love interest for my girl Ivy.
 He is strong, rich, beautiful, gets and supports her art, cooks and cleans.
 Men should be taking notes on his moves!
+And the action scenes?
+Fighting and dancing were perfectly balanced with the characters developing story lines and the love growing between our hero and heroine.
+There was no one 'bad guy' but more like bad men and a skank, who I scowled and rolled my eyes at and then cheered when they were humiliated with a loss or in one female characters case, got kicked to the curb for skankiness.

 Misty Copeland the pirma African-American ballerina